Convex cocompactness for Coxeter groups: Introduction

 \subsection{Acknowledgements}

-Upon hearing about the first three authors' results on the right-angled case, Mike Davis kindly shared with them some personal notes he had been gathering on the topic over the past few years.
+Upon hearing about the first three authors' results on the right-angled case, Mike Davis kindly shared with them some personal notes he had been gathering on the topic over the past years.
 We would like to thank him for his keen interest.
 The last two authors are especially grateful to Ryan Greene, since they started thinking about this topic with him several years ago.
 We also thank Anna Wienhard for helpful conversations.
+Finally, we thank the referee for many useful comments which helped improve the paper.

 This project received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC starting grant DiGGeS, grant agreement No 715982, and ERC consolidator grant GeometricStructures, grant agreement No 614733).
 The authors also acknowledge support from the GEAR Network, funded by the National Science Foundation under grants DMS 1107452, 1107263, and 1107367 (``RNMS: GEometric structures And Representation varieties'').
 J.D. was partially supported by an Alfred P. Sloan Foundation fellowship and by the National Science Foundation under grants DMS 1510254, DMS 1812216, and DMS 1945493.
 F.G. and F.K. were partially supported by the Agence Nationale de la Recherche through the grant DynGeo (ANR-16-CE40-0025-01) and the Labex CEMPI (ANR-11-LABX-0007-01), and F.G. through the Labex IRMIA (11-LABX-0055).
 Part of this work was completed while F.K. was in residence at the MSRI in Berkeley, California, for the program \emph{Geometric Group Theory} (Fall 2016) supported by NSF grant DMS 1440140, and at the INI in Cambridge, UK, for the program \emph{Nonpositive curvature group actions and cohomology} (Spring~2017) supported by EPSRC grant EP/K032208/1.
-G.L. was partially supported by the DFG research grant ``Higher Teichm\"{u}ller Theory'' and by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No 2020R1C1C1A01013667).~L.M. acknowledges support by the Centre Henri Lebesgue (ANR-11-LABX-0020 LEBESGUE).
+G.L. was partially supported by the DFG research grant ``Higher Teichm\"{u}ller Theory'' and by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No 2020R1C1C1A01013667).
+L.M. acknowledges support by the Centre Henri Lebesgue (ANR-11-LABX-0020 LEBESGUE).